precice/tutorials/two-scale-heat-conduction/README.md

 The `num_procs` needs to fit the decomposition specified in the `micro-manager-config.json` (default: two ranks).

 **NOTE**: When running `micro-nutils`, even though the case setup and involved physics is simple, each micro simulation is an instance of Nutils, which usually has a moderately high computation time.
-If the Micro Manager is run on 2 processors, the total runtime is approximately 25-30 minutes.
+If the Micro Manager is run on 2 processors, the total runtime is approximately 10-15 minutes depending on the compute machine.
 Do not run the Micro Manager in serial, because the runtime will be several hours.

 Running `micro-dumux` is much faster.
 A serial simulation takes approximately 2 minutes to finish.